 Behavioral psychology is the study of human behavior.
 The researchers who believed in behaviorism observed and measured human behavior in various settings and circumstances.
 The results that they found to be true have shaped our society.
 Behavioral psychology does not take into consideration subjective influences such as mood, feelings, or cognition.
 Instead, it focuses solely on environmental influences and conditioning.

 Several famous behaviorists founded the study of behavioral psychology.
-The first mention of behaviorism that brought the study to light was a publication called "Psychology as the Behaviorist View It" which was published by John B. Watson in 1913.
-Additional famous behaviorists included B. F. Skinner, who developed the theory of operant conditioning.
-Other notable behaviorists included Edwin Ray Guthrie, Edward C. Tollman, Clark L. Hull, and Kenneth Spence.
+The first mention of behaviorism that brought the study to light was a publication called "Psychology as the Behaviorist Views It," published by John B. Watson in 1913.
+Additional famous behaviorists include B. F. Skinner, who developed the theory of operant conditioning, Edwin Ray Guthrie, Edward C. Tollman, Clark L. Hull, and Kenneth Spence.

 Behavioral Psychology Theory

 The theory of behavioral psychology is that one's environment directly shapes their behavior.
 By studying an individual's environment and controlling it, behavior can be successfully measured and modified.
 As John B. Watson stated in his 1913 paper, behaviorists believe that if you take 20 infants and raise them in a specified environment, you could turn them into adults with the behaviors of your choosing.

 One of the most important things to come out of the study of behavioral psychology is the theory, concept, and applications of conditioning.
 There are two types of conditioning: operant conditioning and classical conditioning.
 When studying these two different types of conditioning, you will quickly recognize the similarities between these theories and how both teachers and parents teach children.